OleksiiKova/kovalenko-photography/README.md

 1. Home page: contains introduction section and services section.
 2. Gallery page: allows to select three different gallery albums.
 3. Gallery wedding/Gallery newborn/Gallery family: contains relevant photos.
+4. About page: information about the photographer.
-4. Contact page: allows user to stay in touch.
+5. Contact page: allows user to stay in touch.

 All pages have a header that allows you to navigate to different pages from any place and a footer that contains links to the photographer's social media.